opencadc/science-platform/skaha-containers/README.md

 # skaha session and software containers

-skaha supports two types of containers: session containers and software containers.
+skaha supports two types of containers: `session containers` and `software containers`.

-Session containers are HTML5/websocket applications that are made available through skaha on a browser.
+`Session containers` are HTML5/websocket applications that are made available through skaha on a browser.
 Examples of session containers in skaha are the skaha desktop (NoVNC), CARTA, and Notebook containers.
 The skaha desktop container is also known as the ARCADE software environment.
 See the [ARCADE github project](https://github.com/canfar/arcade.git "ARCADE").

-Software containers are launched and viewed through the skaha desktop container.
+`Software containers` are launched and viewed through the skaha desktop container.
 Examples of software containers in skaha are CASA, the multi-purpose terminal, and containers for Gemini processing.

 Some of the recipes for building these containers are in this section of skaha git repository.
 They can also be managed and hosted elsewhere.
 The source for CASA containers are hosted in the [ARCADE](https://github.com/canfar/arcade.git "ARCADE") respository.
 However, wherever the source is hosted, they must meet a minimal set of requirements and expectations for both session and software containers that run in skaha.

-## Buliding skaha containers
+## skaha container build requirements

 Containers that are to run in skaha are required to meet rules documented in this section.